NativeScript/docs-v7/docs/releases/breaking-changes.md

 This help article describes the critical breaking changes and suggested workarounds, if any, in the NativeScript framework.
 You can find the complete list with all the changes in the respective [GitHub repositories](#see-also).

 ## 5.0 (2018, November 6)
- - Dropped support for XCode 8
+ - Dropped support for XCode 8.
- - Dropped support for macOS Sierra
+ - Dropped support for macOS Sierra.
- - Android SDK 28 or later is required to build for Android devices
+ - Android SDK 28 or later is required to build for Android devices.
- - Minimum supported version of nativescript-ui-sidedrawer is 5.0.0
+ - Minimum supported version of nativescript-ui-sidedrawer is 5.0.0.
+ - **Android**: NativeScript core framework now extends support library APIs versus native framework classes as per Google's latest guidelines (#6129) (cf034dd):
+     - NativeScript activities now extend android.support.v7.app.AppCompatActivity (vs android.app.Activity)
+     - NativeScript fragments now extend android.support.v4.app.Fragment (vs android.app.Fragment)
+     - NativeScript now works internally with android.support.v4.app.FragmentManager (vs android.app.FragmentManager)
+ - Layout class (tns-core-modules/ui/layouts/layout) is now removed as it is not used in {N} framework any more.
+ - **Android:** Change androidOffscreenTabLimit to 1 when using bottom tabs of tab-view ([#6476](https://github.com/NativeScript/NativeScript/issues/6476)) ([371fc9b](https://github.com/NativeScript/NativeScript/commit/371fc9b)).
+ - **iOS:** Widgets native view lifecycle refactoring - native view is now created right before they are added to visual tree ([#6102](https://github.com/NativeScript/NativeScript/issues/6102)) ([46705ee](https://github.com/NativeScript/NativeScript/commit/46705ee)).
+ - **iOS:** Widgets that inherit the `ContainerView` class now overflow the safe area by default ([#6230](https://github.com/NativeScript/NativeScript/issues/6230)) ([982acdc](https://github.com/NativeScript/NativeScript/commit/982acdc)).

 Migration steps can be found in the [NativeScript's GitHub Repository](https://github.com/NativeScript/NativeScript/wiki/Migration-Steps-to-NativeScript-5.0).